Bahamas Real Estate: Costs And Fees

 What is the Real Property Tax in the Bahamas?

-Senior Citizens Benefit: After 300,000 exemption, a 50% discount on balance of home value not exceeding 1 million dollars.
-But they must be 65 years or older, have an NIB Senior Citizen’s card
+Senior Citizens Benefit: After $300,000 exemption, a 50% discount on the balance of home value not exceeding $1 million.
+Must be 65 years or older with an NIB Senior Citizen’s card.

 Commercial Property

-• On that part of market value which exceeding $500k but not exceeding $2 million - 1%
+- On that part of market value which exceeds $500k but not exceeding $2 million - 1%

 What are the Real Property Tax exemptions?